-Periodically the Panel may, based on their application review experience over time, wish to comment or make recommendations to the Development Authority for regulatory or guideline changes that may be outside the scope of applications but should be considered for the benefit of creating a quality urban environment.
+Periodically the Panel may wish to comment or make recommendations to the Development Authority for regulatory or guideline changes that may be outside the scope of individual applications.
 These recommendations will be made through separate submissions by the Panel which do not tie the recommendations to specific applications.

-2. Definitions
+- 2. Definitions - a.

-a.
 "Urban Design" means the practice of giving form, shape and character to the arrangement of buildings, or whole neighbourhoods, or the city.
-At the more detailed level, it involves the shaping of the external spaces between buildings, and the design of their detail and finishes to respond to use, context, climate, and building form (Urban Design Framework, City of Calgary, 2011).
+At the more detailed level, it involves the shaping of the external spaces between buildings, and the design of their detail and finishes to respond to use, context, climate, and building form (Urban Design Framework, City of Calgary, 2011). - b.

-b.
 "Public Realm" means all external areas of the city (on public or private land) to which the public has regular access.
-This includes, for example, sidewalks, squares, plazas, as well as +15 bridges, walkways and associated outdoor spaces (Urban Design Framework, City of Calgary, 2011).

-c.
-"Development Authority" means a planning authority provided by council bylaw to exercise development powers and perform duties on behalf of the municipality, and may include one or more of the following: A designated officer; a municipal planning commission; any other person or organization (Municipal Government Act, Province of Alberta, 2017).
+This includes, for example, sidewalks, squares, plazas, as well as +15 bridges, walkways and associated outdoor spaces (Urban Design Framework, City of Calgary, 2011). - c.
+"Development Authority" means a planning authority provided by council bylaw to exercise development powers and perform duties on behalf of the municipality, and may include one or more of the following: A designated officer; a municipal planning commission; any other person or organization (Municipal Government Act, Province of Alberta, 2017). - d.
+"Schematic Design Phase" means the phase in a project's evolution equivalent to the architect's services in Schematic Design Phase described by the Royal

+PUD2020-0373 ATTACHMENT 1

-d.
-"Concept Review" means the phase in a project's evolution equivalent to the architect's services in Pre-design Phase described by the Royal Architectural Institute of Canada, prior to the traditional building design services which assist the client in establishing a functional program, which describes various criteria and data for a project, including design objectives, site requirements and constraints, spatial requirements and relationships, as well as the project scope (A Guide to Determining Appropriate Fees for the Services of an Architect, The Royal Architectural Institute of Canada, 2009).
+Architectural Institute of Canada, wherein the architect shall review the program requirements furnished by the client and characteristics of the site; review alternative approaches to the design of the project, and prepare design documents that illustrate the scale and character of the project and how the parts of the project functionally relate to each other (A Guide to Determining Appropriate Fees for the Services of an Architect, The Royal Architectural Institute of Canada, 2009).

 e.
-"Schematic Design Phase" means the phase in a project's evolution equivalent to the architect's services in Schematic Design Phase described by the Royal Architectural Institute of Canada, wherein the architect shall review the program requirements furnished by the client and characteristics of the site; review alternative approaches to the design of the project, and prepare design documents that illustrate the scale and character of the project and how the parts of the project functionally relate to each other (A Guide to Determining Appropriate Fees for the Services of an Architect, The Royal Architectural Institute of Canada, 2009).

-f.
 "Design Development" means the phase in a project's evolution equivalent to the architect's services in Design Development Phase described by the Royal Architectural Institute of Canada, wherein, based on client approval of schematic design documents, the architect shall prepare design development documents consisting of drawings and other documents to describe the size and character of the entire project, including the architectural, structural, mechanical and electrical systems, materials and such other elements as may be appropriate (A Guide to Determining Appropriate Fees for the Services of an Architect, The Royal Architectural Institute of Canada, 2009).